AlexTsikhun/it-company-task-manager/README.md

 # IT Company Task Manager (https://it-company-task-manager-pt9n.onrender.com/)

+(the first page loading is a bit long, be patient)

-So, I decided to implement my own Task Manager, which will handle all
+I decided to implement my own Task Manager, which will handle all
     possible problems during product development in my team.
     Everyone from the team can create tasks, assign these tasks to team members, and mark the tasks as done.